SoA432/backend-grpc/README.md

 2) Run client with command `npm run start:client` - You may run multiple clients

 ## How to test?
-1) Run test with command `npm run test`, server will log all actions
+1) Run test with command `npm run test`
 ## Server
-gRCP server listening at `http://127.0.0.1:50051`
+gRCP server listening at `http://127.0.0.1:50051`, server will log all actions

 ## Client
 Each running client will do next job